Graduating students give SPU interim president pride flags, protesting anti-LGBTQ+ policy

 In a statement Monday evening, Menjares said Sunday was a “wonderful day to celebrate” with the graduates and that those who took the time to give him a flag, showed him how they felt.
 He said he respects their view.

-Students, faculty and alumni will continue to call on the trustees to reverse its decision to uphold the, which asks SPU employees to make “behavioral and lifestyles choices consistent with moral integrity, social consciousness and effective Christian witness.”
+Students, faculty and alumni will continue to call on the trustees to reverse its decision to uphold the policy, which asks SPU employees to make “behavioral and lifestyles choices consistent with moral integrity, social consciousness and effective Christian witness.”

 Tuesday will mark 500 hours of organized sit-ins, Lugos said, though outrage and protest against the policy has been going on several years.